emirkin/bobik_python_sdk/docs/usage.rst

 Concurrent queries
 ******************

-Bobik Python SDK itself is built using the `Eventlet`_ library, which allows us to make concurrent requests to the API easily.
-For tips for better management of multiple requests, see the `Eventlet documentation`_.
+If you have the need to create multiple requests at once, one such possibility is by using the `Eventlet`_ library, which allows us to make concurrent requests easily.
+For tips on better management of multiple requests, see the `Eventlet documentation`_.

 The example below shows a way to create two concurrent requests to the Bobik API, and wait for both of them::